dehesa/CodableCSV/README.md

 -   `escapingStrategy` (default `"`) specify the Unicode scalar used to escape fields.

-    CSV fields can be escaped in case they contain priviledge characters, such as field/row delimiters.
+    CSV fields can be escaped in case they contain privilege characters, such as field/row delimiters.
 Commonly the escaping character is a double quote (i.e. `"`), by setting this configuration value you can change it (e.g. a single quote), or disable the escaping functionality.

 -   `headerStrategy` (default `.none`) indicates whether the CSV data has a header row or not.